OXFORD GUIDE TO ENGLISH GRAMMAR

 run wild, wear thin.

-burn low, come good, come true, fall asleep, fall ill, fall silent, ring true, run dry,
+burn low, come good, come true, fall asleep, fall ill, fall silent, ring true, run dry, We can use some linking verbs in other patterns.

 Linking:

 Your garden looks nice.
+Intransitive:

 We looked at the exhibition.
+NOTE

 a After